 To highlight our credit earners, these students have worked hard during the school year to earn credits towards their high school diploma.
-During the 2021-2022 school year, Focus Learning Academy Southeast earned a total of 475.25 credits school wide.
+Focus Learning Academy Southeast students worked hard during the 2022-2023 school year, earning a total of 488 credits towards their high school diploma.
 Data such as this is collected and shared amongst our administrative and teaching staff on a regular basis so our Focus schools can set goals to work towards.

-AIR TESTING & MEASUREMENT
+TESTING & MEASUREMENT

-Focus Schools continued to fully implement Ohio's Learning Standards in 2021-2022.
+Focus Schools continued to fully implement Ohio's Learning Standards in 2022-2023.
 These include the areas of English Language Arts, Mathematics, Science and Social Studies.
 The standards are designed to allow for greater focus and depth within topics and skills.

-The state of Ohio has partnered with The American Institute of Research (AIR) for the development of Ohio based assessments in the areas of English Language Arts, Mathematics, Science and Social Studies.
+The state of Ohio uses End of Course assessments in the areas of English Language Arts, Mathematics, Science and Social Studies.